leoaviana/WoWmapperX/README.md

 If you make any changes to the controller layout or bindings, you must type `/reload` in-game or restart World of Warcraft for the changes to take effect.

-## Non-Windows systems and WoWmapper alternatives
+## Non-Windows systems and WoWmapperX alternatives

-If you're not running Windows, or WoWmapper isn't suitable for your setup, there are several alternatives available.
-These alternatives only provide base input mapping - no advanced features or haptic feedback.
+If you're not running Windows, or WoWmapperX isn't suitable for your setup, there are several alternatives available.
+These alternatives will probably provide only base input mapping - no advanced features or haptic feedback.

 ### Linux
 - AntiMicroX